ControlSystemStudio/phoebus/applications/alarm/Readme.md

 Update of the alarm system that originally used RDB for configuration, JMS for updates, RDB for persistence of most recent state.

-This developemnt uses Kafka to handle both, using "Compacted Topics".
+This development uses Kafka to handle both, using "Compacted Topics".
 For an "Accelerator" configuration, a topic of that name holds the configuration, and an "AcceleratorState" topic holds the state changes.
 Clients subscribe to both topics.